Levi Strauss & Co. (NYSE:LEVI) Releases FY 2022 Earnings Guidance

 Levi Strauss & Co.
 (NYSE:LEVI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $1.500-$1.560 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.550.
+The company provided earnings per share (EPS) guidance of $1.500-$1.560 for the period, compared to the Thomson Reuters consensus estimate of $1.550.
 The company issued revenue guidance of $6.40 billion-$6.50 billion, compared to the consensus revenue estimate of $6.45 billion.

 Levi Strauss & Co.
-(NYSE:LEVI – Get Rating) last announced its quarterly earnings results on Wednesday, April 6th.
-The blue-jean maker reported $0.46 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.42 by $0.04.
-The company had revenue of $1.59 billion during the quarter, compared to the consensus estimate of $1.55 billion.
+(NYSE:LEVI – Get Rating) last issued its quarterly earnings results on Wednesday, April 6th.
+The blue-jean maker reported $0.46 earnings per share for the quarter, topping analysts’ consensus estimates of $0.42 by $0.04.
 Levi Strauss & Co. had a return on equity of 40.41% and a net margin of 10.03%.
-Levi Strauss & Co.’s revenue for the quarter was up 21.9% on a year-over-year basis.
-During the same period in the previous year, the business earned $0.34 EPS.
-As a group, equities research analysts expect that Levi Strauss & Co. will post 1.55 earnings per share for the current year.
+The company had revenue of $1.59 billion for the quarter, compared to analyst estimates of $1.55 billion.
+During the same quarter in the prior year, the company posted $0.34 EPS.
+The business’s revenue for the quarter was up 21.9% compared to the same quarter last year.
+Equities research analysts anticipate that Levi Strauss & Co. will post 1.55 EPS for the current year.

-In related news, insider Jennifer A. Sey sold 28,432 shares of the company’s stock in a transaction that occurred on Wednesday, February 9th.
-The stock was sold at an average price of $24.00, for a total value of $682,368.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, EVP Seth Jaffe sold 14,602 shares of the stock in a transaction on Monday, January 31st.
-The shares were sold at an average price of $21.67, for a total value of $316,425.34.
+In other news, EVP Seth Jaffe sold 14,602 shares of the firm’s stock in a transaction dated Monday, January 31st.
+The stock was sold at an average price of $21.67, for a total transaction of $316,425.34.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Jennifer A. Sey sold 28,432 shares of the firm’s stock in a transaction dated Wednesday, February 9th.
+The shares were sold at an average price of $24.00, for a total value of $682,368.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 70,125 shares of company stock worth $1,576,124 in the last quarter.
-3.69% of the stock is currently owned by insiders.
+Insiders have sold 70,125 shares of company stock valued at $1,576,124 over the last 90 days.
+Insiders own 3.69% of the company’s stock.

-A number of large investors have recently made changes to their positions in the business.
-Barclays PLC grew its holdings in Levi Strauss & Co. by 11.8% during the 4th quarter.
-Barclays PLC now owns 11,370 shares of the blue-jean maker’s stock valued at $285,000 after buying an additional 1,200 shares during the last quarter.
-Legal & General Group Plc grew its holdings in Levi Strauss & Co. by 8.8% during the 4th quarter.
-Legal & General Group Plc now owns 21,029 shares of the blue-jean maker’s stock valued at $527,000 after buying an additional 1,705 shares during the last quarter.
-NEXT Financial Group Inc grew its holdings in Levi Strauss & Co. by 88.9% during the 4th quarter.
-NEXT Financial Group Inc now owns 5,869 shares of the blue-jean maker’s stock valued at $147,000 after buying an additional 2,762 shares during the last quarter.
-Invesco Ltd. grew its holdings in Levi Strauss & Co. by 28.9% during the 4th quarter.
-Invesco Ltd. now owns 12,909 shares of the blue-jean maker’s stock valued at $323,000 after buying an additional 2,896 shares during the last quarter.
-Finally, LPL Financial LLC lifted its stake in shares of Levi Strauss & Co. by 40.4% during the 3rd quarter.
-LPL Financial LLC now owns 12,941 shares of the blue-jean maker’s stock worth $317,000 after purchasing an additional 3,722 shares during the period.
-Hedge funds and other institutional investors own 69.45% of the company’s stock.
+A number of large investors have recently bought and sold shares of LEVI.
+NEXT Financial Group Inc grew its stake in Levi Strauss & Co. by 88.9% in the fourth quarter.
+NEXT Financial Group Inc now owns 5,869 shares of the blue-jean maker’s stock worth $147,000 after purchasing an additional 2,762 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich bought a new position in Levi Strauss & Co. in the fourth quarter worth about $153,000.
+Barclays PLC lifted its holdings in Levi Strauss & Co. by 11.8% in the fourth quarter.
+Barclays PLC now owns 11,370 shares of the blue-jean maker’s stock worth $285,000 after acquiring an additional 1,200 shares during the last quarter.
+Invesco Ltd. bought a new position in Levi Strauss & Co. in the second quarter worth about $287,000.
+Finally, LPL Financial LLC lifted its holdings in Levi Strauss & Co. by 40.4% in the third quarter.
+LPL Financial LLC now owns 12,941 shares of the blue-jean maker’s stock worth $317,000 after acquiring an additional 3,722 shares during the last quarter.
+Institutional investors and hedge funds own 69.45% of the company’s stock.

 About Levi Strauss & Co.
 (Get Rating)